nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README.rst

 :Step 10: There are no changes required for ``/usr/share/openstack-tripleo-heat-templates/environments/host-config-and-reboot.yaml``.
 We need set some parameters in ``/home/stack/templates/ovs-hw-offload.yaml`` and ``/home/stack/templates/mellanox-environment.yaml``.
 A sample file is provided in `Sample Templates`_ section.

+:Step 11: Once the overcloud deployment is up, there are some manual steps that need to be done on ComputeSriov nodes.
+Please follow instructions in `Offload VRS manual steps`_ section.

 8. Please follow **Phase 6** steps again for verfication of all the nodes are assigned with correct flavors.